morganbengtsson/tiny-calorie-counter/README.md

 # Running

 Clone the repository and open the folder in Visual Studio Code, and run it from there.
 Or navigate to the cloned folder with the terminal/console and run: `dotnet run`.
+The application is then running on the url: https://localhost:5001.